 Trip briefing and sundowners around a fire in a seating area of the Bar-Restaurant, overlooking a riverbed.

-Accommodation: Lodge near Opuwo (BB)
+Accommodation: Kaoko Mopane Lodge (BB)

-Dinner: Restaurant (own account)
+Dinner: Lodge Bar Restaurant (own account)

-Accommodation: Hoarusib Wilderness Camping
+Accommodation: Hoarusib Wilderness Camping – Eco bush shower and toilet (DBB)

 Kaokoland rocky and mountain scenery at its best, with slow-going jeep tracks.

 Marble Camp is on an old marble mine site.
-First Stonemen, be on the lookout it is easy
+First Stonemen, be on the lookout it is easy to miss them.

-Accommodation: House on The Hill Chalets and Marble Camp Site (DBB)
+Accommodation: House on The Hill Chalets/Camp – with ablutions(DBB)

 Dinner: Eco Ventures Braai